PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Full-integer activation dtype resolution also materializes graph-input and graph-output name sets once per variant.
 Every operator/tensor decision reuses those immutable boundary sets instead of rebuilding them for each lookup.
+Final strict-model validation collects referenced input/output tensor names in the same pass that validates operator support.
+It preserves the legacy raw-name and empty-name boundary behavior while removing the preceding duplicate operator/edge traversal.

 Late precision conversion in `passes/precision.py` is differential as well.
 Constant floating DIV roots are captured from one operator-type index and each